Pup2Home

 3 Key Pain Points

-Here are the 3 pain points that I found when going through the above products.
+Here are the 3 pain points that I found when going through the above products and my own journey.

 Cost-Effectiveness

-Some dogs due to area are thousands of dollars, and other are incredibly cheap just a state over.
-The disparities make it confusing.
+Some dogs cost upwards of $5,000 to rehome or buy, and others are incredibly cheap just a state over.
+The disparities make it confusing and difficult to make a choice.

 Distance

-Not everyone can make a trip to meet there forever pup and traveling too far creates room for uncertainty.
+Not everyone can make a trip to meet their forever pup and traveling too far creates room for uncertainty.

 Reliability